Studley Royal Park: The Banqueting House

 Documentary evidence suggests that the Banqueting House was being completed in 1731, and is described in the estate accounts as 'the new building'.
 The structure had several phases of alteration after construction, and other documents refer to it as 'the Greenhouse'.
 In front of the façade a deep coffin-shaped lawn was introduced, who sightlines connected the building and the Rotondo.
 Above the Banqueting House, amongst the trees, is an oval platform, which is likely to be the Dial Lawn, which is described in accounts in 1730s.
+It is a grade I listed building.

+The building is constructed of stone with a hipped Westmorland slate roof, one storey and three bays.
+In the centre is a doorway with a round-arched fanlight, flanked by round-arched sash windows.
+Each opening has rusticated voussoirs, and a keystone with a mask, and under each window is a balustrade.
+Six pilasters with banded rustication carry a cornice and a balustraded parapet with ball finials.
+On the sides are rusticated apsidal projections with domed roofs.

 The Temple of Piety

-The building was constructed based on a sketch by Palladio owned by Lord Burlington, and was initially known as the Temple of Hercules.
+The building was constructed based on a sketch by Andrea Palladio owned by Richard Boyle, 3rd Earl of Burlington, and was initially known as the Temple of Hercules.
 Documentary evidence shows that it was constructed and named by April 1736.
+It is also grade I listed.

+The temple is in rendered brick and stone, and has a Westmorland slate roof with lead verges.
+On the front is a portico of six Roman Doric columns on a gritstone pavement, with an entablature, a pediment and a pedestal.
+The central doorway has an architrave with a mask keystone, and is flanked by pairs of windows in architraves.
+In each of the returns is a doorway in an eared surround with a triple keystone.